Welcome page, adult ADHD ASSESSMENT

 Strengths and Limitations of the ASRS

-The ASRS is widely trusted because it is quick, evidence-based, and easy to administer.
+The ASRS is widely trusted as an adhd self assessment test because it is quick, evidence-based, and easy to administer.
 It increases self-awareness and helps individuals recognize long-standing attention patterns that may have previously been misunderstood.

 However, like all self-report tools, it depends on personal perception and does not assess childhood history, cross-situational impairment, or symptom severity.
 A formal ADHD diagnosis requires a structured clinical interview, developmental history, and evaluation of real-world functional impact.